yunuseozer/serde-program/report.md

 - Proxy functions are **pure** C functions

 - The proxy functions are responsible for:
-  - Marshaling data into and out of the enclave: When parameters are passed as pointers, the data referenced by the pointer must be marshaled into and out of the enclave.
+  - Marshalling data into and out of the enclave: When parameters are passed as pointers, the data referenced by the pointer must be marshaled into and out of the enclave.
 Note that when providing a pointer parameter to a function, you *must* specify the direction by the keywords in brackets: [in], [out], or [in, out], respectively
   - Placing the return value of the *real* ECALL or OCALL in an address referenced by a pointer parameter
   - Returning the success or failure of the ECALL or OCALL itself as an **sgx_status_t** value